Does an eye exam cost more from a pediatric eye doctor?

 The full exam, which may last about an hour, allows the doctor to check for amblyopia, strabismus, focusing, color vision and depth perception.
 The eye doctor may also dilate your child's pupils with a spray or drops to get a better look at the retina, optic nerve and blood vessels.

 IS YOUR CHILD DUE FOR A PEDIATRIC EYE EXAM?
-Find an eye doctor near you.
-Use the Services filter at the top right to select "Pediatric eye care."
+Find a children's eye doctor near you.